JustinLamMSFT/microsoft/windows-365/faq.md

     The user’s profile data will sync with OneDrive across Windows 11 and Windows 10 for a consistent (hybrid) data experience.
 The sync that happens between the Cloud PC and local operating system is related to OneDrive, Microsoft 365 apps, and Microsoft Edge.

+- ### How do I know my GPU specifications?

+    To see your Cloud PC’s GPU specifications, visit the performance tab of Task Manager.
+Please note that these GPU offerings define the minimum specs provided for vCPU, RAM, and vRAM.
+It's possible that customers might get more vCPU, RAM, and/or vRAM depending on capacity in the customer's deployment region.
+Customers never get less vCPU, RAM, and/or vRAM than their license specifies.
+GPU-enabled Cloud PCs are offered through the Windows 365 Enterprise and Frontline editions.

+- ### What is Windows App?

+    Windows App is a unified client on Windows, iOS and Mac, Android, and web that can access Windows virtualization such as Windows 365, Azure Virtual Desktop, Remote Desktop, Remote Desktop Services, and Microsoft Dev Box.
+It allows easy access to multiple services across client platforms with a simple and unified experience.
+[Learn more](https://go.microsoft.com/fwlink/?linkid=2284704) about Windows app.

 .heading-bg-color-layout-container-uid0346{ background-color: !important; }